FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/folder_monitor_uconf.md

 CFTUTIL uconfset id=folder_monitoring.folders.B.file_include_filter , value='\*.txt'
 ```

-The files to be sent must be moved to the directory that corresponds to the destination partner name, for example <span class="code">`/home/CFT/fm/dir_b/newyork`</span> for the partner named newyork.
+The files to be sent must be moved to the directory that corresponds to the destination partner name, for example `/home/CFT/fm/dir_b/newyork` for the partner named newyork.

 #### Directory C requirements